ManuAnria/Amazon_Reviews/README.md

 This program allows you to receive an email with the Excel file containing the reviews that you scraped using this program.

+You will need to complete the sender email adress and password in the "variables.env" file.
-You will be asked to enter the email address of the recipient.
+Aditionally, you will be asked to enter the email address of the recipient.

 Once the program has established a connection to the email server and sent the email, it will display a success message in the console.
 ## Prerequisites